-Regulated Contaminants which were tested for, but not detected include: Microbial Contaminants (E. Coli, Total Coliform Bacteria); Inorganic Contaminants (Beryllium, Cadmium, Cyanide, Mercury, Nickel, Nitrite, Selenium, Thallium); various Volatile Organic Chemicals (VOCs) and Synthetic Organic Chemicals (SOCs).
+Regulated Contaminants which were tested for, but not detected include: Microbial Contaminants (E. Coli, Total Coliform Bacteria); Inorganic Contaminants (Beryllium, Cadmium, Cyanide, Mercury,, Nitrite, Selenium, Thallium); various Volatile Organic Chemicals (VOCs) and Synthetic Organic Chemicals (SOCs).

 - 1 While your drinking water meets EPA's standards for arsenic, it does contain low levels of arsenic.
 EPA's standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
-EPA continues to research the health effects of low levels of arsenic which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems. - Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than 6 months of age.
+EPA continues to research the health effects of low levels of arsenic which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems. - 2 Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than 6 months of age.
 High nitrate levels in drinking water can cause blue baby syndrome.
 Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
-If you are caring for an infant, you should ask advice from your health care provider. - Turbidity is a measure of the cloudiness of the water and is a good indicator of the effectiveness of the NPWA filtration system.
-As a member of the partnership for Safe Drinking Water, NPWA's goal is to achieve <0.1 NTU.
-In 2016, NPWA achieved this goal for all samples.
+If you are caring for an infant, you should ask advice from your health care provider. - 3 While many water suppliers continue to monitor nickel levels in water, there is currently no EPA (MCL) for nickel in drinking water.
+EPA is reconsidering the limit on nickel. - 4 Turbidity is a measure of the cloudiness of the water and is a good indicator of the effectiveness of the NPWA filtration system.
+As a memwater throughout the U.S. Monitoring of the source water (before treatment) at FPW indicated the presence of Cryptosporidium in 3 out of 9 samples collected.
+Giardia was detected in 5 out of 9 samples collected.
+FPW treatment processes are designed to remove or inactivate Giardia and Cryptosporidium cysts with a high level of certainty.
+Current available test methods do no allow us to determine if the organisms are dead or if they are capable of causing disease.
+Symptoms of infection include nausea, diarrhea, and abdominal cramps.
+Most healthy individuals can overcome the disease within a few weeks.
+However, immune-compromised people, infants and small children, and the elderly are at greater risk of developing lifethreatening illness.
+NPWA encourages immuno-compromised individuals to consult their doctor regarding appropriate precautions to take to avoid infection.
+Giardia and Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.